 The Bavarian State Ministry for the Environment and Consumer Protection initiated this project with a compelling vision - to empower app users to connect with nature like never before.

-We helped them pave the way for this groundbreaking project, aiming to revolutionize the way people interact with nature and promote sustainable practices for generations to come.
+We helped them pave the way for this groundbreaking project, which aims to revolutionise the way people interact with nature and promote sustainable practices for generations to come.

 Together with StudioPresent, we were able to successfully complete our product within a year.